elukuro/goheru-markdown-blog-react/src/article/08-don't-use-float.md

 ---
-title: "Don't use float"
+title: "Don't use float attribute"
 date: "28 Mar 2021"
 ---

+### The use of float is heavily discouraged when making divisions

-### Of course you can use float don't be silly, but use it wisely because you have to pay it with clearfix 🙀
+Of course you can use float values, don't be silly, but make sure you use it wisely, because sometimes you may have to pay for it by using the clear-fix 🙀

 ```
 <div style="
     background: blue;